Shawarma: History

-The shawarma technique—grilling a vertical stack of meat slices and cutting it off as it cooks—first appeared in the Ottoman Empire in the 19th century in the form of döner kebab, which both the Greek gyros and the Levantine shawarma are derived from.
+The technique of shawarma—grilling a vertical stack of meat slices and cutting it off as it cooks—first appeared during the Ottoman Empire in the 19th century in the form of döner kebab, which both the Greek gyros and the Levantine shawarma are derived from.
+The innovation of this technique is credited by Encyclopedia Britannica to a 19th-century Turkish butcher named Iskender, whose shop in Bursa offered grilled meats that were layered on the vertical spit and slowly carved off into pieces.

 Shawarma led to the development during the early 20th century of the contemporary Mexican dish tacos al pastor when it was brought there by Lebanese immigrants.
 The dish is also especially popular in Ottawa, Ontario, where a large community of the Lebanese diaspora exists.

-Preparations
+In 2024, Ottawa City Council declared Ottawa the "shawarma capital of Canada", following a motion introduced by Laura Dudas.

+Preparation

 Shawarma is prepared from thin cuts of seasoned and marinated lamb, mutton, veal, beef, chicken, or turkey.
 The slices are stacked on a skewer about 60 cm high.
 Pieces of fat may be added to the stack to provide extra juiciness and flavour.
 A motorized spit slowly turns the stack of meat in front of an electric or gas-fired heating element, continuously roasting the outer layer.
 Shavings are cut off the rotating stack for serving, customarily with a long, flat knife.

+Spices may include cumin, cardamom, cinnamon, turmeric or paprika, and in some areas, baharat.
+Shawarma is commonly served as a sandwich or wrap, in a flatbread such as pita, shrak (saj), laffa or lavash.